dankswoops/SwoopsHud/README.md

 #### If you enjoy this content, please star this repo.

-#### For quick install
-<a href="https://github.com/dankswoops/SwoopsHud/raw/master/DoubleClickSwoopsHudUpdater.exe" download>Download and run the auto installer here</a>.
+<a href="https://github.com/dankswoops/SwoopsHud/raw/master/DoubleClickSwoopsHudUpdater.exe" download>Download and run the auto installer here</a> for the best install.

 # Table Of Contents